craiglyoung/yiimp_installation_script/README.md

 - At the end, you MUST REBOOT to finalize installation...

 Finish !
-- Go http://xxx.xxx.xxx.xxx or https://xxx.xxx.xxx.xxx (if you have chosen LetsEncrypt SSL).
+- Go http://xxx.xxx.xxx.xxx (or https://xxx.xxx.xxx.xxx if you have chosen LetsEncrypt SSL).
 Enjoy !
 - Go http://xxx.xxx.xxx.xxx/site/AdminPanel or https://xxx.xxx.xxx.xxx/site/AdminPanel to access Panel Admin

-If you are issue after installation (nginx,mariadb... not found), use this script : bash install-debug.sh (watch the log during installation)

 ###### :bangbang: **Tpruvot Yiimp_install_script:**
 - Instead of https://github.com/craiglyoung/yiimp, you can use the original Tpruvot Repo Yiimp : git clone https://github.com/tpruvot/yiimp.git

 ###### :bangbang: **Kudaraidee Yiimp:**
-- Instead https://github.com/craiglyoung/yiimp, you can use the Kudaraidee's Repo Yiimp (that this was cloned of): git clone https://github.com/Kudaraidee/yiimp.git
+- Instead of https://github.com/craiglyoung/yiimp, you can use the Kudaraidee's Repo Yiimp (that this was cloned of): git clone https://github.com/Kudaraidee/yiimp.git

 ###### :bangbang: **YOU MUST UPDATE THE FOLLOWING FILES :**
-- **/var/web/serverconfig.php :** update this file to include your public ip (line = YAAMP_ADMIN_IP) to access the admin panel (Put your PERSONNAL IP, NOT IP of your VPS). update with public keys from exchanges. update with other information specific to your server..
+- **/var/web/serverconfig.php :** update this file to include your public ip (line = YAAMP_ADMIN_IP) to access the admin panel (Put your PERSONAL IP, NOT the IP of your VPS).
+Update with public keys from exchanges.
+Update with other information specific to your server.
-- **/etc/yiimp/keys.php :** update with secrect keys from the exchanges (not mandatory)
+- **/etc/yiimp/keys.php :** update with youer secrect keys from the exchanges (not mandatory)
-- **If you want change 'AdminPanel' to access Panel Admin :** Edit this file "/var/web/yaamp/modules/site/SiteController.php" and Line 11 => change 'AdminPanel'
+- **If you want to change from 'AdminPanel' to access Panel Admin :** Edit this file "/var/web/yaamp/modules/site/SiteController.php" and Line 11 => change 'AdminPanel'

 ###### :bangbang: **IMPORTANT** :

-- The configuration of yiimp and coin require a minimum of knowledge in linux
+- The configuration of yiimp and coins require a minimum of good knowledge of linux
 - Your mysql information (login/Password) is saved in **~/.my.cnf**

 ***********************************

 ###### This script has an interactive beginning and will ask for the following information :
 - Server Name (no http:// or www !!!!!
-Example : crypto.com OR pool.crypto.com OR 80.41.52.63)
+Example : mydomain.com OR pool.mydomain.com OR xxx.xxx.xxx.xxx)
-- Are you using a subdomain (mypoolx11.crypto.com)
+- Are you using a subdomain (pool.mydomain.com)
-- Enter support email
+- Enter your support email
-- Set stratum to AutoExchange
+- Set stratum to AutoExchange, if wanted
-- Your Public IP for admin access (Put your PERSONNAL IP, NOT IP of your VPS)
+- Your public IP for admin access (Pthis is your PERSONAL IP, NOT the IP of your VPS/Server)
 - Install Fail2ban
 - Install UFW and configure ports
 - Install LetsEncrypt SSL